rug-cit-hpc/league-of-robots/roles/interfaces/README.md

 #AlternativeNamesPolicy=database onboard slot path
 NamePolicy=kernel database onboard path slot AlternativeNamesPolicy=database onboard path slot

 #
-# Also delete /etc/udev/rules.d/70-persistent-net.rules, which will contain the outdated info
+# Also delete /etc/udev/rules.d/70-persistent-net.rules, which will contain the outdated info.
 #
 rm /etc/udev/rules.d/70-persistent-net.rules

 #
+# Update the device names for the NetworkManager network connection.
+# See https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/9/html-single/configuring_and_managing_networking/index#configuring-user-defined-network-interface-names-by-using-udev-rules_consistent-network-interface-device-naming
+# Temporarily add both old and new device name to the connection profile, reboot and then remove the old name.
+# E.g. for
+#   * old slot-based device name ens3 and
+#   * new path-based device name enp0s3
-# reboot
+# use:
+nmcli connection modify 'System ens3' connection.interface-name ""
+nmcli connection modify 'System ens3' match.interface-name "enp0s3 ens3"

 #
-shutdown -r now
+# IMPORTANT: Update the list of internal & external network interfaces in
+#     /etc/sysconfig/iptables-init.bash
+# before rebooting!
+Failure to do that means you will be locked out on reboot.
 #
-# When the renaming worked you can no longer login:
-# Need to update the name of the internal network interface in /etc/sysconfig/iptables-init.bash too!

 #
+# Reboot.
 #
-# Note: You have to update-initramfs -u for these changes to take effect during early boot.
-# This copies the /etc/systemd/network/99-default.link file you created into the initramfs
-# to be around at early system boot when udev needs it.
+shutdown -r now
 #
-# Make backup
+# When the renaming worked and you can no longer login,
+# you  most likely have a mistake in the firewall config.
+# Use the console to check the names of network interfaces in /etc/sysconfig/iptables-init.bash
 #
-cp /boot/initramfs-$(uname -r).img /boot/initramfs-$(uname -r)-$(date +%Y-%m-%d-%H%M%S).img

 #
-# Regenerate initramfs
-#
-dracut -f /boot/initramfs-$(uname -r).img $(uname -r)
-#
-# lsinitrd show this does not work, the override file is ignored.
-#
-lsinitrd /boot/initramfs-5.14.0-427.31.1.el9_4.x86_64.img | fgrep 99-default.link
--rw-r--r--   1 root     root          763 Apr  8 01:06 usr/lib/systemd/network/99-default.link
+# Remove the old device name from the NetworkManager connection profile.

-#
+# E.g. for
+#   * old slot-based device name ens3 and
-# Change device name for first network connection: 'ens3' in this case.
+#   * new path-based device name enp0s3
-# See https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/9/html-single/configuring_and_managing_networking/index#configuring-user-defined-network-interface-names-by-using-udev-rules_consistent-network-interface-device-naming
-#
+# use:
-nmcli connection modify 'System ens3' connection.interface-name ""
-nmcli connection modify 'System ens3' match.interface-name "enp0s3 ens3"
-shutdown -r now
 nmcli connection modify 'System ens3' match.interface-name "enp0s3"
 nmcli connection up 'System ens3'
 ```